jeremytammik/tbc/a/1768_pipe_direction.md

 Revit will automatically adjust the newly created element appropriately to connect with the existing elements.

-Different variantions of this approach are explored and discussed in the research series on [creating a rolling offset](http://thebuildingcoder.typepad.com/blog/2014/01/final-rolling-offset-using-pipecreate.html).
+Different variations of this approach are explored and discussed in the research series on [creating a rolling offset](http://thebuildingcoder.typepad.com/blog/2014/01/final-rolling-offset-using-pipecreate.html).

 Here are some other old articles on the `NewTakeoffFitting` method and tags: